kaurshalpreet/Online-Offline-Budget-Tracker/README.md

 Online/Offline Budget Tracker is an app where user will be able to add expenses and deposits to their budget with or without a data/internet connection.
 When entering transactions offline, they should populate the total when brought back online.
 So, a user will be able to track their withdrawals and deposits with or without a data/internet connection and check if their account balance is accurate when they are traveling.
 <br>
 Giving users a fast and easy way to track their money is important, but allowing them to access that information anytime is even more important.
-Having offline functionality is paramount to our applications success. <br>
+Having offline functionality is paramount to the applications success. <br>

 [The Link to My Github Repository](https://github.com/kaurshalpreet/Online-Offline-Budget-Tracker)